paperless-ngx/paperless-ngx/docs/api.md

     Arrays should contain user or group ID numbers.

-If this parameter is supplied the object's permissions will be overwritten, assuming the authenticated user has permission to do so (the user must be the object owner or a superuser).
+If these parameters are supplied the object's permissions will be overwritten, assuming the authenticated user has permission to do so (the user must be the object owner or a superuser).